Mandated, Highly Recommended, and Other Vaccines for Oral Healthcare Personnel

 It is strongly recommended that all OHCP be immune to the VZV.
 OHCP are considered immune only if they have documentation of:

 There is one monovalent varicella vaccine (Varivax) licensed for use in adults (Table 4).
 It is derived from the Oka strain live attenuated VZV grown sequentially in cultures of human embryonic lung cells, embryonic guinea-pig cells, and human diploid cells.
-Zostavax is a high-potency formulation Varivax vaccine (Table 4) for the prevention of HZ in adults older than 60 years of age.
-A new adjuvanted recombinant subunit zoster vaccine (Shingrix) has superseded Zostavax as the vaccine of choice for HZ prevention and is recommended for immunocompetent adults ≥50 years age.
-Of note, individuals previously vaccinated with Zostavax are recommended to receive Shingrix vaccination.20
+Zostavax was a high-potency formulation Varivax vaccine (Table 4) that was previously used for HZ prevention.
+A new adjuvanted recombinant subunit zoster vaccine (Shingrix) has superseded Zostavax as the vaccine of choice for HZ prevention and is recommended for immunocomprised adults over 19 and immunocompetent adults ≥50 years age.
+Of note, individuals previously vaccinated with Zostavax are recommended to receive Shingrix vaccination.32

 Passive Immunization: Varicella Zoster Immune Globulin 4,6